nmshd/documentation/_docs_explore/50-app.md

 toc: true
 ---

-# App Components
+# App Building Blocks

 ## Platform-dependant App Binaries

 For each of the various platforms, each version of the app is packaged into a platform-dependant binary.
 This binary is then executable / installable for the users.
-The binaries of the Enmeshed App are created, maintained and published by j&amp;s-soft GmbH.
+The binaries of the Enmeshed App are created, maintained and published by j&amp;s-soft GmbH and are available free for use within the respective stores.

 Following binaries are currently created:

 -   iOS App for the Apple AppStore
 -   Android App Bundle for the Google PlayStore

--   Electron App for Microsoft Windows
+An Electron App for Microsoft Windows is currently planned.

 ## Platform-dependant App Sourcecode and Build environment